Melanie has a BS in physical science and is in grad school for analytics and modeling. She also runs a YouTube channel: The Curious Coder.

 Follow up any clog removal efforts with a full scrub down of your sink.
 Remember to keep your sink clean and free of debris.
-If you don't have a garbage disposal, make sure you really scrape off your plates before rinsing them in the sink.
+If you don't have a garbage disposal, make sure you scrape off your plates before rinsing them in the sink.

 Use a mixture of baking soda and vinegar about once a week on your drain.
-The mixture will not only break up any greasy buildup in your pipes, but it will also help keep the room smelling nice and fresh.
+The mixture will not only break up any greasy buildup in your pipes but will also help keep the room smelling nice and fresh.
 By using household products like baking soda in your drain, you will not only have a cleaner smelling kitchen, but you also won't have the unexpected expense (and stress) of having to call a plumber.